spatie/browsershot/README.md

 Browsershot::url('https://example.com')->save('example.pdf');
 ```

-You can also use arbitrary html input, simply replace the `url` method with `html`:
+You can also use an arbitrary html input, simply replace the `url` method with `html`:

 ```php
 Browsershot::html('<h1>Hello world!!</h1>')->save('example.pdf');